Odysseus64/AirBNB/README.md

     git clone https://github.com/Odysseus64/airbnb.git

 It will download to the folder where you are.

-    To run the project, enter ./download/airbnb.jar into the console
+To run the project, ente then into the console

+    ./download/airbnb.jar